100mslive/100ms-flutter/sample apps/one_to_one_callkit/README.md

 flutter pub get
 ```

-4. Setup Firebase for push notifications, google signin and cloud functions.
+4. Set up Firebase for push notifications, google sign-in, and cloud functions.
 Add `GoogleService-Info.plist` to the `ios/Runner` directory and `google-services.json` to `android/app` directory.

 5. Create a 100ms account, and setup below templates:

     - Audio Room Template
     - Video Room Template

-    In above templates make sure having two roles `speaker` and `listener` with permissions to `publish` and `subscribe` each other.
-Also ensure that both has end room and room state permissions.
+    In the above templates make sure having two roles `speaker` and `listener` with permissions to `publish` and `subscribe` each other.
+Also, ensure that both have end room and room state permissions.

 | Listener | Speaker |
 |----------|---------|